 Perhaps one of the most underrated features of robovacs is the dustbin capacity.
 This is the maximum amount of dust and debris the bin can hold before it needs to be emptied and cleaned.
-More often than not, people focus on the suction power, battery capacity, run time, and the path planning AI.
+More often than not, people focus on the suction power, battery capacity, run time, and if a Roomba remembers a room layout.

 It’s easy to overlook the importance of dustbin capacity on the overall performance of the Roomba.
 For one, it affects the cleaning time of the robot.
 The bigger the capacity, the longer the cleaning time (battery limitations notwithstanding).